strimzi/strimzi.github.io/_posts/2020-09-07-introduction-to-system-tests.md

 > Ultimately, the software is interfaced with other software/hardware systems.
 > System Testing is actually a series of different tests whose sole purpose is to exercise the full computer-based system.
 (Guru)

-In our case the system tests validates the whole components/features which Strimzi provides.
+In our case the system tests validates all components and features which that Strimzi provides.
-Everything is tested in Kubernetes environment to fully represent production or user environment.
+Everything is tested in a Kubernetes environment to fully represent a production or user environment.
-Again to clarify I have an example:
+Again, to clarify I have an example:

 ```java
 @Test